 Current work focusses on sub-regional environmental governance and transboundary conservation in Southeast Asia as part of the REORIENT project, heritage and development as well as the changing conditions of environmental civil society and environmental defenders (Boninchi Foundation, IUCN, GSPI ).

-He teaches sustainable development and biodiversity governance in the Master of Environmental Sciences as well as a course on the social and environmental dimensions of contemporary capitalism in the Master of "Standardization, Social Regulation and Sustainable Development".
-Recent books include World heritage and human rights (Earthscan), Post-frontier resource governance (Palgrave) and World heritage and sustainable development (Routledge).
+He teaches sustainable development. public policy analysis and biodiversity governance in the Master of Environmental Sciences, a course on the social and environmental dilemmas in contemporary capitalism Master's program in Innovation, Human Development and Sustainability and a course on sustainability standards and social regulation in the Masters of "Standardization, Social Regulation and Sustainable Development".

-- "At risk: Understanding contemporary environmental civil society challenges" (funded by the Fondation Ernest Boninchi) - https://www.unige.ch/gedt/recherches/projets/public-roundtable-supporting-environmental-defenders/
+- "At" risk: Understanding contemporary environmental civil society challenges" (funded by the Fondation Ernest Boninchi)

 - "Facilitating evidence-based policy recommendations for states to improve the protection of environmental civil society and environmental defenders" (funded by the Geneva Science-Policy Interface)

 - Engaged anthropology (2020 - ).
 Presiding SEG Interface Commission involved in collaborative research, dialogues and Summer School initiatives.